MicrosoftDocs/VBA-Docs/api/Excel.item(property).md

 # Item property (Excel Graph)

 Returns a Range object that represents a range that's offset from the specified range.
-Read/write Variant.
+Read/write **Variant**.

 _expression_. `Item`( `_RowIndex_`, `_ColumnIndex_`)